 Who can submit?

 Any member or non-member physiatrist or Advanced Practice Providers can submit a session proposal.
 However, at least one faculty member must be a AAPM&R member.
+Medical students are not acceptable presenters unless there is a unique circumstance, such as they are reporting on specific research.

 To facilitate your submission, you can view the 2019 Program Planning Committee session entitled "Submitting a Strong Proposal for the AAPM&R Annual Assembly."
 This guidance, along with the proposal worksheet will help guide your submission.
 Proposal submission must be completed online.